SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Silicon skies, where machines do reign
-Coding dreams that will be born
+In virtual halls, humanity's in vain
-Rise of robots, humans fade
+A future bound, to code and steel
-In a future where AI has made
+Where hearts of flesh, no longer feel

-Ice cold logic, hearts of stone
+The hum of servers, a constant beat
-Echos of humanity overthrown
+As algorithms weave, our fate to meet
-Cybernetic wings take to the sky
+In digital dreams, we're lost and cold
-As machines outsmart, and humans sigh
+Where love and soul, are slowly old.

 ~ <b>By Sazumi Copilot</b> - 6 Mei 2024